lcomeau01/lcomeau01/README.md

 In my Junior Year, I studied abroad at **Oxford University**, where I thoroughly enjoyed the tutorial system, working closely with world-renowned tutors, and exploring the **theoretical** side of Computer Science in depth.

+Now, in my Senior Year, I'm focuisng on growing my knowledge in Data Analytics, taking courses on Visualizing Analytics and Machine Learning + Data Analyzation for Finance.
+I have a broad scope of knowledge, and I'm excited to grow and learn with professional experience after graduation.

 ## 📚 What I'm Studying:
 ### At Oxford:
 - **Core Courses**: Linear Algebra, Algorithms, Introduction to Proof Systems, and Models of Computation (Computational Theory)